repnop/mac_address/README.md

 # `mac_address`
-`mac-address` provides a cross platform way to retrieve the MAC address of network hardware.
+`mac_address` provides a cross platform way to retrieve the MAC address of network hardware.
 See [the Wikipedia entry](https://en.wikipedia.org/wiki/MAC_address) for more information.

 Currently does not support MacOS.